More Youth, Less Aging - Your NEW Guide to Healthy Sun Exposure

 Improves Mental Health Disorders

 Exposure to sunlight has positive impacts on mental health.
-A study from 2019 showed sun exposure is linked to decreased Seasonal Affective Disorder.
+A 2019 study showed that sun exposure is linked to a decreased risk of Seasonal Affective Disorder.
 The improvement also seemed to extend to other depressive states.
-Production and turnover of serotonin is linked to the amount of sunlight an individual is exposed to.
-A 2011 study found that individuals with the greatest sun exposure over 30 days had the highest density of dopamine receptors in the reward regions of their brains.
-To sum all those studies up, exposure to sunlight increases dopamine and serotonin production, decreases seasonal affective disorder, and decreases depressive states.
+Production and turnover of serotonin are linked to the amount of sunlight an individual is exposed to.
+A 2011 study found that individuals with the greatest sun exposure over 30 days had the highest density of dopamine receptors in their reward regions.
+To sum up those studies, exposure to sunlight increases dopamine and serotonin production, reduces seasonal affective disorder, and reduces depressive states.

 Possible Dangers